Karitiâna language: Morphology

-In his PhD thesis, Caleb Everett (2006) listed six word classes for Karitiana.
+Everett lists six word classes for Karitiana.
 In general, Karitiana follows the general trend in Tupi languages of presenting little dependent-marking or nominal morphology, though it has a robust system of agglutinative verbal affixes.
-Valence-related verbal prefixes occur closer to the verb root than other prefixes, and according to Everett, the most crucial valency distinction in Karitiana is the distinction between semantically monovalent and polyvalent verbs as this plays an important role in verbal inflections and clausal constructions, such as the formation of imperative, interrogative and negative clauses, as well as in the establishment of grammatical relations.
-Karitiana presents a binary future/non-future tense suffix system and a number of aspect suffixes.
-It also presents desiderative inflection, an optional evidentiality suffix, a verb-focus system among other constructions.
-Karitiana presents a nominalizer suffix that is attached to verbs in order to derive nouns.
+Valence-related verbal prefixes occur closer to the verb root than other prefixes and, according to Everett, the most crucial valency distinction in Karitiana is the distinction between semantically monovalent and polyvalent verbs as this plays an important role in verbal inflections and clausal constructions, such as the formation of imperative, interrogative and negative clauses, as well as in the establishment of grammatical relations.
+Karitiana displays a binary future/non-future tense suffix system and a number of aspect suffixes.
+It also possesses desiderative inflection, an optional evidentiality suffix, a verb-focus system among other constructions.
+Karitiana possesses a nominalizing suffix that is attached to verbs in order to derive nouns.
 In general, nouns serving as core arguments for a verb are left unmarked for case, but non-core arguments can receive allative and oblique case markers.

 Pronouns

-Only epicene pronouns exist in Karitiana.
-This means that no distinction is made between male vs. female (as "he" or "she" in English).
 There are free pronouns and pronominal prefixes, the latter of which serves to cross-reference the absolutive nominal of a given clause, and also functions as possessors when attached to nouns.

+Karitiana has no pronoun distinction is made between male vs. female (as "he" or "she" in English).

-It is also worth to mention that the third person pronoun i is the only free pronoun that can be used to express possession.
+The third person pronoun i is the only free pronoun that can be used to express possession.

 Examples of free pronouns and pronominal prefixes:

+Demonstratives

 Karitiana has at least six demonstrative pronouns.
-'Ka' refers to manner, 'ho' is proximal, 'onɨ̃' is distal, 'ɲã' refers to things that are close and seated, 'hɨp' refers to things that are close and supine, and 'hoːɾi' refers to things that are out of sight.